 In November 2011 Ringling agreed to pay a $270,000 civil penalty to the U.S. Department of Agriculture to settle claims that Ringling violated the Animal Welfare Act (AWA), the Federal law that provides protection for animals used by circuses.
 This was the largest civil penalty ever paid by a circus for violation of the AWA.

 A lawsuit against Ringling Bros. for violating the Endangered Species Act (ESA) revealed evidence that Ringling routinely beats and severely confines elephants.
 Although Ringling got the case dismissed due to a technicality (the merits of the case were never ruled on), internal Ringling documents and Ringling employees' testimonies confirmed what activists have known for years:

 All Ringling handlers strike the elephants with bullhooks (weapons resembling fireplace pokers).
-PETA undercover video, taken in 2009, shows Ringling employees beating, hitting and whipping elephants.
+PETA undercover video shows Ringling employees beating, hitting and whipping elephants.

-Baby elephants are forcibly taken from their mothers to be broken and forced to do unnatural tricks for the circus.
-The "breaking process" involves:
+Baby elephants are forcible taken away from their mothers to be broken and forced to do unnatural tricks.
+The "breaking process involves:

 Ringling abuses all animals they use - additional videos are available showing how Ringling treats the tigers, horses and camels.

 RinglingAbusesAnimals.com is a website ofHumanity Through Education, a grassroots organization dedicated to change through education.